The Democratization of IT & The Changing Role of The CIO

 Logan: Martha, I think listeners just stopped right now, they have been delivered with a ton of value already today, and you really broke down three key areas that changed for the CIO already.
 I love your word of caution to IT leaders, not to just rest on their laurels, like that was a lot of work and we need to sit back and relax.
 Because as you point out, there is a potential pitfall of regressing and stepping backwards, just becoming that remote service organization and not really serving the business outcomes that the IT function has come to impact more in recent years.

-Speaking of changes in recent years, Pradeep, software quality has become more a part of the boardroom discussion in recent years.
+Speaking of changes in recent years, software quality has become more a part of the boardroom discussion in recent years.
 Can you speak a little bit to where that is fitting into these other changes with the CIO role?
 As Martha has talked about supporting a remote workforce, leveraging analytics to change the business model, and acceleration of the digital agenda are three big ones.
 Software quality is probably playing into this as well.
 Can you speak to that today?

-Pradeep: Absolutely!
+Cigniti Speaker: Absolutely!
 Those are great pivot points that Martha has mentioned about analytics, digital, and a remote workforce.
 All of this comes up with two major challenges for the CIOs.
 One is how do they ensure the cybersecurity, the testing of those environments in remote conditions without compromising security standards?
 Here comes in the quality assurance of those applications to make sure that cybersecurity and the application is well protected.
 The second is about the automation of it.
 They want more of digital delivered to their end-customer much faster without any manual intervention.
 A lot of shift left that have happened in order for them to automate the upfront of the lifecycle.
 So they want the requirements being thoroughly tested, automated, and the design automation of it.
 And they want to see a lot of the digital to be deployed into multiple systems like it could be on multiple browsers, technologies, multiple platforms, multiple devices and that brings in the complexity of ensuring the product quality and the brand is protected.

 So, quality assurance becomes a top priority for CIOs in two areas.
 One is to make sure that automation is successful for them, and the second is about the cyber security or the security aspect of those applications.
 These are the two top priorities for the CIOs in this new world of digital.

-Logan: Pradeep, that makes a lot of sense.
+Logan: That makes a lot of sense.
 Martha, that’s an interesting segue to what I wanted to ask you next about.
-As Pradeep talked about two hot button issues, security and automation, there are a lot of emerging trends that fall in those areas from machine learning, AI, IoT, and block chain.
+As he talked about two hot button issues, security and automation, there are a lot of emerging trends that fall in those areas from machine learning, AI, IoT, and block chain.
 And one of the challenges, that was probably already faced by CIOs and maybe even more important in a remote environment for their departments, is up-levelling their teams on some of these emerging trends.
-So what are you seeing in your CIO community, what leaders are doing to up-level the skills of their teams in some of these key areas that Pradeep talked to a little bit and some of those I listed here?
+So what are you seeing in your CIO community, what leaders are doing to up-level the skills of their teams in some of these key areas that he talked to a little bit and some of those I listed here?

 Martha: Sure Logan, you’re right.
 It doesn’t matter what technology it is and it doesn’t matter what year it is, CIOs always have at the top of their list challenges such as talent development or talent acquisition.
 This is no different and so the kinds of approaches that CIOs are taking to make sure they’ve got the right skills are staff augmentation through outsourcers, much tighter partnerships with vendors, where we think of vendors less as people who are holding their feet to the fire and they’ve got to deliver on their SLAs but more the extended part of our team where we’re really connected in terms of each other’s success, motivated by each other’s success, and also partnerships with universities.
 All of the tried and true things – making sure that the candidate experience during recruiting is a very positive one.
 So those are all just the normal things CIOs need to do to make sure that their teams are populated with the people who have got the right technical skills, whether that’s IoT, or AI, or RPA, or anything else.
 What I think very interesting going on regarding staffing, talent, and organizational design is what I will broadly call the democratization of IT, that’s what a lot of big company CIOs are focused on.
 When you think about it, I brought up AFLAC, so is AFLAC an insurance company or a technology company or is a retail company?
 Be it an insurance company or a technology company, we have started to put IoT and sensors in our electronics products that we’re creating.
 Then are we an electronics company or are we a data company or are we a technology company?
 We’re all shifting.
 We’re all becoming data companies, becoming technology companies in one way or another.
 And so the notion that all technology resources must report into the CIO must be contained within the IT organization.
 That’s something I’m starting to see CIOs let go of.
 For example, when you think about finance, the CFOs, there are all sorts of people in any company who work with finance.
 They approve budgets, they deal with accounts receivables, they do all this.
 They’re not necessarily in the finance organization.
 The finance organization is creating the guardrails and the approaches in the toolkit for everybody else in the company to work with finance in a standardized, effective way.
 That’s where I see the IT organization moving.